 - Access to the Content Optimizer's detailed report requires a Standard Marketing plan or higher.
 To find out what features are included in each plan, check out our pricing page.

 - Make sure you're familiar with the different types of data that an email report can contain.
 To learn more, check out About Email Campaign Reports.

 How it works

-After you send your email campaign with the new or classic email builder, we'll provide a live report based on your contacts' activity that includes information from the Content Optimizer.
-You can see information granularly like click tracking and performance, e-commerce tracking for connected online stores, bounces, unsubscribes, and more.
+After you send your email campaign with the new or classic email builder, we'll provide a report based on your contacts' activity that includes information from the Content Optimizer.
+You can see information granularly such as click tracking and performance, e-commerce tracking for connected online stores, bounces, unsubscribes, and more.

 View the Content Optimizer in reports

 To view the Content Optimizer report for an email campaign, follow these steps.